 The Wildlife Warriors meet in room CL 230 of the Cooper Life Science Building on the Ball State campus.
 Club members can park in the restricted lot next to the Cooper Life Sciences building on Riverside Avenue.
 Please park and enter by the Charles C. Brown Planetarium

 Would you like to make a difference to help nature?

 YOU should be a Wildlife Warrior.

-Sponsored by Red-tail Land Conservancy and Ball State University the Wildlife Warriors is a nature club for kids age 10-15.
-The club will explore nature with experts in field biology and conservation.
+Red-tail Land Conservancy and Ball State University are partnering together to offer a very special opportunity for kids who are passionate about the outdoors.
+The Wildlife Warriors is a year-long nature club for kids age 10-15.
+The club will explore wildlife and plants with experts in field biology.

-Annual club membership is $65 ($35 for Red-tail members) to cover program expenses.
-Fees can be paid before the second meeting Scholarships are also available for those who qualify.
+Annual club membership is $75 to cover program expenses.
+Fees must be paid before the first meeting in January.
+CLICK HERE TO PAY YOUR DUES.

-Contact Julie Borgmann, education and development director at Red-tail with questions, firstname.lastname@example.org.
+Contact Julie Borgmann, executive director at Red-tail with questions, firstname.lastname@example.org.